enze-chen/enze-chen.github.io/about.markdown

 permalink: /about/
 ---

-The following information is summarized in [this abbreviated CV](https://docs.google.com/document/d/159ycw0jmHpKcIYBDJ9f40aPySdKWhSry9NmwIcJRw50/edit?usp=sharing){:target="_blank"} which may serve as a helpful template for you.
+The following information is summarized in [this abbreviated CV](https://docs.google.com/document/d/159ycw0jmHpKcIYBDJ9f40aPySdKWhSry9NmwIcJRw50/edit?usp=sharing){:target="_blank"} which may serve as a helpful template for your own CV.

 #### Work experience 💼